Volodymyr Sosiura: Career

+Personal life

+His second wife, Maria Danylova, was secretly a KGB agent under the codename "Danina" started in 1941, where she was assigned to report on the activities of Ukrainian writers.
+In 1949, she was arrested for "disclosing state secrets" and sentenced to 10 years in a labor camp by the NKVD.
+While she was imprisoned, Sosiura was not made aware of where she was held, and so he married a third time but promptly divorced his third wife after Maria appealed her sentencing following Stalin's death.

 Sosiura died in Kyiv at the age of 67.

 Works

 His works include numerous poems that vary from the patriotic genre to love poems such as Love Ukraine, The Late Summer (Babyne Lito), To Maria, Stalin, and many others.